kkemple/greenkeeper-keeper/README.md

 - GitHub Username and Personal Access Token

-  To use this service you will need a GitHub username and personal access token. (**I recommend making a "bot" GitHub user and adding to the correct org/team/repo and using that user only for this service.**) These will be used as environment variables for the service.
+  To use this service you will need a GitHub username and personal access token.
+These will be used as environment variables for the service.

-  > **The personal access token will need the `repo` and `repo:read_hooks` scopes to work properly.**
+  > **The personal access token will need the `repo` and `repo:read_hooks` scopes to work properly.
+I recommend making a "bot" GitHub user and adding to the correct org/team/repo and using that user only for this service.**

 - Webhooks